ivargr/python-bioinformatics/part2/Exercises2.md

 Do these if you found the friday exercises a bit difficult.

 ### Introduction
 In these exercises we are making a small Python tool for analysing DNA sequences.
-We will, for instance, write code for computing the GC content in a string of DNA and counting the number of certain nucleotides.
+We will here write code for computing the GC content in a string of DNA.
 We will call our tool `dna_analyser`.

 Start by making a new directory called `dna_analyser` somewhere on your computer or on your UIO home area:

 ```
+cd to/the/directory/you/want/
 mkdir dna_analyser
 ```

-Make a new file called `gc_content.py` inside this directory (you make more files in the same direcotry later)
+Make a new file called `gc_content.py` inside this directory.
 Remember that you should be positioned inside this directory in the terminal when you run your Python code.
+In the following exercises, write all your code in the `gc_content.py` file.

 ### Exercise 1: Counting nucleotides
-In the following exercises, write all your code in the `gc_content.py` file.

 As an example, we now want to work with the DNA sequence `AACCTGGG`.

 **a)** Store this sequence in a variable in Python.
 You can name your variable `sequence`.

 **b)** Write code for finding the number of G's and C's in the sequence.
-Remember that you can count the number of occurences of a substring in a string with:
+Remember that you can count the number of occurrences of a substring in a string with:

 ```
 number_of_occurences = sequence.count("some substring")
 ```

 Print the number of G's and C's and check that the numbers are correct.

 <details>